 b) Reintroduction of inheritance tax and tax for what are known as parental gifts, with a higher tax-free sum,

-• Finally there is provision for the introduction of tax administration and control mechanisms to combat tax evasion:
+c) Efficient taxation of offshore properties. - Finally there is provision for the introduction of tax administration and control mechanisms to combat tax evasion:

 a) Creation of a software program for purposeful auditing and execution of tax audits on the basis of known data,